 The survey shows that data is changing at a quick pace, and businesses need to change with it to stay competitive and significant.
 Businesses need to vision data not as an asset to preserve and use when suitable, but as a decisive piece in how to strategize and transform.

 Keeping data accurate and updated is vital.
 Failure to do so could result in expensive and probably distressing inaccuracies.

 Customer data depreciates quickly.
 In fact, if you fail to maintain it, you will find that much of it is of no use within two years.

 When you fail to keep your information up to date, you could be wasting money down the drain by trying to reach people whose information have changed.
 You could even commit a major misstep by attempting to contact someone who has died.

-To frequently clean your data, you have to simply delete duplicate records and make sure spellings are correct.
-More than that, we have some extra work to do.
+To frequently clean your data, you have to simply update your records, delete duplicates and make sure spellings are correct.
+More than that, you have some extra work to do.

 Make sure your records are up to date